 The objects of the founding group were to promote an interest in the character and quality of life in the area; to encourage a high standard of architecture and town planning and to react to proposals affecting the area’s development, to foster public amenity and to provide good relations in the community itself.
 As time has gone on the objectives of the association have become more sharply defined so that now certain members of the committee have a specific responsibility for particular areas e.g. planning matters, liaison with the Community Council, gardens etc.

 The Association produces a newsletter three times a year.
-To see the current edition, click the image on the right.
-Back numbers can be seen here.
+The current edition and back numbers can be seen here.

 Much of the Grange is within the Grange Conservation Area.
 Its character is defined in the Council’s Grange Conservation Area Character Appraisal which can be found here.
 This document was re-written in consultation with the Grange Association in 2014.